The New York Times Tone of Voice — Authoritative & Trustworthy

 What is The New York Times's brand message?

-The New York Times's core message is about The world's most trusted source for news and information.
-Their concept "Quality Journalism" drives their mission: Seek the truth and help people understand the world.
+The New York Times's core message: The world's most trusted source for news and information Their mission: Seek the truth and help people understand the world

 What makes The New York Times's brand voice unique?

 The New York Times stands out through their authoritative, trustworthy, quality communication style.
-Their central brand tension — "Misinformation vs. Truth" — shapes every message they craft in the Media sector.
+Their central brand tension, "Misinformation vs. Truth", shapes how they communicate across the Media sector.

 What language style does The New York Times use?